Bergen, Norway

 We asked people if there is a lot of crime.
 They answered:

 "Bergen is generally considered to be a safe city.
 However, like any other city, there is some crime.
 Petty theft and vandalism are the most common crimes reported in Bergen.
 There have also been reports of drug-related crime and violent crime, although these are relatively rare.
-The police in Bergen take crime seriously and work hard to keep the city safe," commented one expat who made the move to Bergen.
+The police in Bergen take crime seriously and work hard to keep the city safe," wrote one member in Bergen.

 Is there a lot of diversity?
 Are people in Bergen accepting of differences?

 "Bergen is a diverse city with people from many different backgrounds and cultures.
 The city is known for its acceptance of differences, and people from all walks of life are welcomed and respected.
-The city is home to a variety of ethnicities, religions, and lifestyles, and the people of Bergen are generally open-minded and tolerant of different beliefs and customs," remarked one expat living in Bergen, Norway.
+The city is home to a variety of ethnicities, religions, and lifestyles, and the people of Bergen are generally open-minded and tolerant of different beliefs and customs," said one expat in Bergen.

 Get Quote